Have a Question?

 1. Follow this link to fill-out an intake form

-After your intake meeting, you will receive a written response to your accommodation request from the Director of Disability Services.
+After your intake meeting, you will receive a written response to your accommodation request from the Office of Disability Services.
 Upon approval for accommodations, students must initiate a request to use their approved accommodations at the beginning of each academic semester.
 Students must follow the policies and procedures identified for utilizing each accommodation they are approved for.

 - Extended time on quizzes, tests, and exams